 The School will liaise and work collaboratively with other services to provide an integrated high quality, holistic approach to the needs of the student.
-In co-ordinating between services, the tool used is an Early Help Assessment.
+In co-ordinating between services, the tool is an Early Help Assessment.
 This helps practitioners access different services to co-ordinate and plan their interventions.
 We also regularly liaise or meet with other outside agencies that provide services of

-- LA support services - Hearing Support and Visual Impairment Services - Primary and Secondary Support Services - Educational Psychology/ SEND Service (can also be a direct referral)
+- LA support services

+- Hearing Support and Visual Impairment Services,

+- Primary and Secondary Support Services,

+- Educational Psychology Service,

 - Education Welfare Service

 - The Youth Support Service

 - The police

 - Health Services: School doctor and nurse

-- Speech and Language Therapy Service (can also be a direct referral)
+- Speech and Language Therapy Service

 - Occupational Therapy Service

 - Physiotherapy Service

-- Child and Adolescent Mental Health Service (CAMHS)
+- Child and Adolescent Mental Health Service (CAMHS),

 - Family GP

 - School paediatrician and nurses

-- Social Care

-- Looked After Children: Children looked after by the local authority need a Care Plan, which sets out long term objectives and will incorporate a Personal Educational Plan (PEP) which will include information on the SEND of the student if appropriate.
+- Social Care - Looked After Children: Children looked after by the local authority need a Care Plan, which sets out long term objectives and will incorporate a Personal Educational Plan (PEP) which will include information on the SEND of the student if appropriate.